havenpersona/lt_dataset/README.md

 Please note that our dataset is related to alignment, not the lyrics themselves.
 We do not claim ownership of the lyrics in any way.

 ## 1. Obtain Lyrical Text
-To obtain lyrics for the corresponding title and artist, please refer to meta.csv and retrieve them manually. meta.csv provides metadata for 1000 songs, including the track title, artist name, and a unique ID known as LID within this dataset.
+To obtain lyrics for the corresponding title and artist, please refer to meta.csv and retrieve them manually. meta.csv provides metadata for 1000 songs, including the track title, artist name, and a unique ID, called LID within this dataset.
 However, unofficial English translations by YouTubers Emily Dimes and Serri are available for direct download from this GitHub repository, thanks to their generosity.

-We provide an example code for retrieving lyrics using the Genius Lyrics API and refining them.
+We provide an example code for retrieving lyrics using the Genius Lyrics API.
+Before running the code, you need to obtain your genius token by signing up at [https://genius.com/](https://genius.com/).
 To execute the code, follow these steps:
 ```
+pip install lyricsgenius
 python crawl.py
-python refine.py
 ```

 Once you've completed the download, your directory structure should resemble the following:

 repository<br>
-├── lyrics<br>
+├── unprocessed_lyrics<br>
 │   ├── 001en.txt<br>
 │   ├── 001kr.txt<br>
 │   ├── 002en.txt<br>
 │   ├── 002kr.txt<br>
 │   ├── .<br>
 │   ├── .<br>
+├── processed_lyrics<br>
+│   ├── 089en.txt<br>
+│   ├── 107en.txt<br>
-│   ├── 1000en.txt<br>
+│   ├── .<br>
-│   ├── 1000kr.txt<br>
+│   ├── .<br>
 ├── crawl.py<br>
 ├── match.py<br>
 ├── meta.csv<br>
-├── refine.py<br>
 ├── symbol.json

 ## 2. Match Symbolic Data to Lyrical Text
 In symbol.json, lyrics for one song consists of a series of lists.
-Each list consists of multiple strings, and each string corresponds to a single line, represented as te initial words as well as the first and last words.
+Each list consists of multiple strings, and each string corresponds to a single line, represented as initial characters, the first and last words, as well as the length of characters.
 For example, consider the following lyrics, which comprised of 5 sections and 20 lines.
 ```
 Twinkle, twinkle, little star,
 How I wonder what you are!